paldhous/ucsc/2016/investigative-policy/md_raw/class6.md

 - Who was the highest paid officer/employee, and how much did they earn?

 - How much did the ACS spend on lobbying?

+##### More resources for repoting on nonprofits

+For excellent reporting on charities behaving badly, read [America's Worst Charities](http://cironline.org/americasworstcharities), by the Center for Investigative Reporting and the *Tampa Bay Times*.
+[Kendall Taggart](https://www.buzzfeed.com/kendalltaggart), now with BuzzFeed News, has a [great slide deck](http://slides.com/kendall/mining-nonprofit-data#/) explaining the resources she used to report these stories.
+She explains more about how the reporting was done [here](http://cironline.org/reports/how-we-identified-nations-worst-charities-4630).

+America's Worst Charities is particularly interesting because the reporters weren't just analyzing the spending of one or two charities: They looked at thousands, focusing on those that used the services of professional fundraising companies, and then highlighting those that spent proportionately the least on their supposed charitable function.
+To do this, they downloaded [bulk financial data](https://www.irs.gov/uac/SOI-Tax-Stats-Annual-Extract-of-Tax-Exempt-Organization-Financial-Data), extracted from 990s, provided by the IRS.
+The slide deck explains that they used Open Refine for cleaning this data, and SQLite for analyzing it -- tools we've explored in previous weeks.

+The slide deck also recommends resources to track charity finances available in [some states](http://slides.com/kendall/mining-nonprofit-data#/16), and a [database of disciplinary actions](http://charitysearch.apps.cironline.org/) taken by states against charities, compiled by CIR and the *Tampa Bay Times*.

 ### Companies